 Core Concepts

-Understanding the core concepts of amqp-contract will help you use the library effectively.
+Understanding these core concepts will help you use amqp-contract effectively.

 Contract-First Design

-- Bindings: How queues are connected to exchanges
+- Bindings - How queues connect to exchanges

 orderId: z.string(),